KDE/documentation-develop-kde-org/content/docs/configuration/introduction/_index.md

 ### Special Configuration Objects

-Each application has its own configuration object that uses the name provided to [KAboutData](https://api.kde.org/frameworks/kcoreaddons/html/classKAboutData.html) appended with "rc" as its name.
-So an app named "myapp" would have the default configuration object of "myapprc" (located in $HOME/.local/config/).
+Each application has its own configuration object that uses the name provided to {{< api-link module="kcoreaddons" link="KAboutData" >}} appended with "rc" as its name.
+So an app named "myapp" would have the default configuration object of "myapprc" (located in $HOME/.config/).
 This configuration file can be retrieved in this way:

 ```cpp
 #include <KComponentData>